aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-ms-word-2003-formats/_index.md

 ﻿---
-title: Load in the Microsoft Word 2003 WordprocessingML (.XML) Format – Aspose.Words for Java
+title: Load in the Microsoft Word 2003 WordprocessingML (.XML) Format
+second_title: Aspose.Words for Java
 articleTitle: Load in the Microsoft Word 2003 WordprocessingML (.XML) Format
 linktitle: Load in the Microsoft Word 2003 WordprocessingML (.XML) Format
 description: "Import WordprocessingML document using different load options in Java."